|

 planning and managing repairs, on finding out about local transport facilities and on calculating your local council tax for

-In the cultural sphere, the Department for Culture, Media & Sport recognised several years ago that the
+the area you intend to move to.
+Museums, archives and libraries In the cultural sphere, the Department for Culture, Media & Sport recognised several years ago that the

 museum and library services for which it was responsible had far more interests in common than separating them.
 They both